TheBossMagnus/ModpackChangelogger/Project Changelog.md

 * Improved the handling of incomplete or malformatted config with proper error messages
 * Made some improvements to the resulting changelog
 * Made some improvements to the error messages and logging
-* The compiled Linux executable is now deprecated

 ## [0.2.0](https://github.com/TheBossMagnus/ModpackChangelogger/releases/tag/0.2.0) - 2024-01-30
 ### Added